adamsilverstein/wp-weather-block-2/README.md

 ## Usage

+### Setting up the API Key

+1. Go to WordPress Admin → Settings → Weather Block
+2. Sign up for a free OpenWeatherMap API account at [openweathermap.org](https://openweathermap.org/api)
+3. Get your API key from your [OpenWeatherMap dashboard](https://home.openweathermap.org/api_keys)
+4. Enter the API key in the settings page
+5. Click "Test API Key" to verify it works
+6. Save the settings

 ### Adding a Weather Block

 1. In the WordPress block editor, click the "+" button to add a new block